-Heinz College offers a depth of analytics coursework that is unrivaled among policy schools, and the intense MSPPM: Data Analytics pathway is our most quantitatively rigorous public policy program.
+Heinz College’s analytics coursework is unrivaled among policy schools, and the MSPPM: Data Analytics pathway is our most quantitatively rigorous public policy program.

 You can step up and take on such challenges.

-In addition to world-renowned faculty with deep expertise in analytics, Heinz College houses several analytics-driven research institutes, including the Block Center for Technology and Society, Metro21, Traffic21, and the Living Analytics Research Center providing even greater exposure to real-world problems and decision-making while in school.
+In addition to world-renowned faculty with deep expertise in analytics, Heinz College houses several analytics-driven research institutes, where you can get involved in groundbreaking data projects while in school.

 Location: Pittsburgh, Pennsylvania

 Duration: 2 years / 4 semesters (Fall, Spring, Summer Internship, Fall, Spring)